A Nithsdale Way

 Stage 2: Carsethorn to New Abbey

 After 2km of quiet road, Kirkbean Glen is a charming wooded gorge.
 Field edges then lead up to open hill.
 The ascent to Drumburn is impressive, with granite boulders and great views over the Solway.
-But it is rough and pathless to 300m contour, where a small path forms.
-Placing of waymark posts here would assure a small path, taming the current roughness of the lower slope.
+But it is rough and pathless to the 300m contour, where a small path forms.
+Placing of waymark posts here would assure a bit of a path, taming the current roughness of the lower slope.

 Route notes

-Above Kirkbean Glen, if livestock in fields it's also possible to head up to left of tthe Kirkbean Burn
+Above Kirkbean Glen, if fields have livestock it's also possible to head up to left of the Kirkbean Burn.

 Last walked 2022